 - 5.1 This chapter provides a snapshot on the Council's position in relation to targets from the adopted Core Strategy (2013). - 5.2 All supporting documentation within this section is available on the website.
-Please see Appendix 4 for data from 2011 2022.
-The council consulted on a new draft Local Plan during the last monitoring year and has used all the feedback received from the Strategic and Priorities consultation to help inform and develop the new draft Local Plan ('Regulation 18' stage). - 5.3 For the full text of the policies and explanatory text please see the following links: - 5.3.1 Chapters 1 3 (Introduction and Background, Profile of Winchester District, Development Strategy) can be viewed here - 5.3.2 Chapters 4 6 (Spatial Strategy Winchester Town, South Hampshire Urban Areas, Market Towns and Rural Area) can be viewed here - 5.3.3 Chapters 7 10 (Active Communities, Prosperous Economy, High Quality Environment, Implementation and Monitoring with appendices) can be viewed here
+Please see Appendix 4 for data from 2011 2023. - 5.3 For the full text of the policies and explanatory text please see the following links: - 5.3.1 Chapters 1 3 (Introduction and Background, Profile of Winchester District, Development Strategy) can be viewed here - 5.3.2 Chapters 4 6 (Spatial Strategy Winchester Town, South Hampshire Urban Areas, Market Towns and Rural Area) can be viewed <a href="https://example.com/here-example.com/he - 5.3.3 Chapters 7 10 (Active Communities, Prosperous Economy, High Quality Environment, Implementation and Monitoring with appendices) can be viewed here